dd9jn/rfc4880bis/crypto-refresh.md

 The reason for this is that there are some attacks that involve undetectably modifying the secret key.
 If the string-to-key usage octet is 253 no checksum or SHA-1 hash is used but the authentication tag of the AEAD algorithm follows.

+When decrypting the secret key material using any of these schemes (that is, where the usage octet is non-zero), the resulting cleartext octet stream MUST be well-formed.
+In particular, an implementation MUST NOT interpret octets beyond the unwrapped cleartext octet stream as part of any of the unwrapped MPI objects.
+Furthermore, an implementation MUST reject as unusable any secret key material whose cleartext length does not align with the lengths of the unwrapped MPI objects.

 ## Algorithm-specific Parts of Keys

 The public and secret key format specifies algorithm-specific parts of a key.